-As I look out the window of the small twin-engine airplane that is taking me to my destination, I am overwhelmed with the vastness of the jungle that lays below.
+As I look out the window of the small twin-engine airplane that is taking me to my destination, I am overwhelmed with the vastness of the jungle of Malaysian Borneo.

-We are en route to Gunung Mulu National Park in Sarawak, Borneo.
+We are en route to Gunung Mulu National Park in Sarawak, Borneo to see the Pinnacle.

 Malaysian Borneo’s southern province.

-Part of the fun and challenge is getting to the Pinnacles.
+Part of the fun and challenge is getting to the Mulu Pinnacles.

 Gunung Mulu is a remote National park reached only by plane and a short truck ride will take you to the park’s headquarters in the middle of the jungle.